-Peer Education supports UNH’s academic mission by providing students with opportunities to design and implement health promotion activities – for peers by peers – on campus.
-Peer education helps students make lifestyle choices that support academic success and enhance personal wellness.
+Peer Education supports UNH’s academic mission by providing students with opportunities to design and implement health promotion activities for peers by peers on campus.
+Our peer educators are trained to help their fellow students make lifestyle choices that support academic success and enhance personal wellness.

 At UNH, peer educators help implement:

 - Educational programs for classrooms, residence halls and student organizations